strimzi/strimzi.github.io/_posts/2020-05-07-camel-kafka-connectors.md

 ### Configure and Deploy the Connector

-Kafka Connect is now running (you can inspect the CustomResources or logs with the usual `kubectl get kakfaconnect …` commands).
+Kafka Connect is now running (you can inspect the custom resources or logs with the usual `kubectl get kakfaconnect …` commands).

 The final step is to configure the Telegram connector.
 Kafka Connects supports message transformations and this Connector has been configured to extract the text from the Telegram message and transform it into a String.